WORK SAMPLES

-Too, the assignments you see here are NOT necessarily the best work for that assignment
+The assignments you see here are not necessarily the best work for that assignment

-but examples chosen at random from among all of the assignments I considered well done.
+but examples chosen at random from among all of the assignments I consider well done.

 If you don't see an example of a particular assignment, it's because I haven't yet found one to post.